-To me this also means that an active engagement with different levels of programming is necessary to reflect important aspects of computation.
-A critical practice around software should therefore not only focus on one specific programming language.
-This helps to free yourself from the dependencies stated above and enables you to engage on different layers, not only the surface.

-I continue in the text, and while Kittler is buying a commercial version of WordPerfect, I remember my old copy of Word that is still installed on my old partition.
-I go through the folders of my applications folder of my second partition scan through all the apps, that I probably haven't used for months.
+To me, this also means that an active engagement with different levels of programming is necessary to reflect essential aspects of computation.
+A critical practice around software should therefore not only make use of one specific programming language.
+This helps to free oneself from the dependencies stated above and makes it possible to engage on different layers, not only the surface.
+I continue in the text, and while Kittler describes buying a commercial version of WordPerfect, I remember my old copy of Word that is still installed on my old partition.
+I go through the folders of the application folder of my second partition and scan through all the apps that I probably haven't used for months.
 I follow the alphabetical order of the list view and after some programs starting with "N", appears a folder called Microsoft.
 I double click on the icon of an orange folder and end up in a grid view, containing 6 files and some folders.
 In-between them: word.exe.
 The executable file to open Word.
 I can't execute it on Linux.

-I am a consumer not a user
+\rightarrow I am a consumer, not a user

 Nowadays the software that is required to use a machine comes pre-installed and ready to use.
-Software can be downloaded from centralized marketplaces; App Stores.
-This causes an immense dependence on the producers, that are again depending on owners of these marketplaces (including their platform framework and policies).
-These producers have developed an infinite selection of apps for everything.
-This is another example for the explosion of software that was previously mentioned.
-This flood of applications causes software to become a mundane occurrence.
-The danger of that is that we take software for granted.
+Software can be downloaded from centralized marketplaces: App Stores.
+This causes an immense dependence on the producers, who are in return depending on owners of these marketplaces (including their platform framework and policies).
+These producers have developed an infinite selection of apps, which is another example of the "explosion" of software that was previously mentioned.
+The flood of applications causes software to become a mundane occurrence.
+The danger here is that we take software for granted.
 When we have a problem, there is an app for it.
 Nobody thinks about the possibility of editing software and adjusting it to one's need.
-This is not only because most of the time it is not possible to edit the software due to DRM but also because the average user is not a user anymore.
-Rather people are being educated by companies to be consumers instead of users let alone creators.3 It is in the companies interest to make their clients dependent on their product.
+This is not only because usually it is not possible to edit the software due to DRM but also because the average user is not a user anymore.
+Instead, people are being educated by companies to be consumers instead of users let alone creators.3 It is in the companies' interest to make their clients dependent on their product.
 Therefore companies are not interested in opening up their products, but they are instead locking it up.
 They are then slowly feeding their clients with updates and new fancy features.
 This is great for users who just need to get their job done and who want to be in contact with technical struggles as little as possible.
-On the other hand it means that firstly, the use of software is dictated by companies and secondly that IF you want to engage with your software you can't do so.
-You can't look at the source code, reuse parts of it and you can't modify the program to your needs.
+On the other hand, it means that for one, the use of software is dictated by companies and secondly that if you want to engage with your software more in-depth you cannot do so.
+Often you cannot look at the source code, reuse parts of it or modify the program to your needs.

-Of course there is also another end of the spectrum: hackers and creators with custom software and completely refusing any use of commercial software.
-This movement also provides a great source for discussion about software.
-The problem is that the average user is not happy about struggling to install what they need before they can actually write something.
-There are also other kinds of software, that embrace the user as an active agent, while still enabling an easy use on the surface.
-For example the mediawiki software allows for easy editing on the browser, while still providing an infrastructure to easily extend the functions.
+Of course, there is also software that embraces an open and reusable character.
+This also provides an excellent source for discussion about software.
+The problem is that such software often requires other programs and more technical knowledge.
+The average user is not willing to invest that kind of effort.
+There are also other kinds of software, that embrace the user as an active agent, while still enabling a simple use on the surface.
+For example, the MediaWiki software allows for accessible editing on the browser, while still providing an infrastructure to extend the functions easily.